Skip to content

 - To proceed with archiving the given network map, click or tap **Archive**.

-The web client removes the given network map from the **Network Map** tab of a given project and becomes listed on the **Archived network maps** tab.
-In the listing, the name of the archived network map, created date, username of the user who created the network map, and the related node names are also displayed.
+The web client removes the network map from the **Network Map** tab of the project.
+The network map name becomes listed on the **Archived Network Maps** tab for the project.
+In the listing, the name of the archived network map, created date, username of the user who created the network map, related node names, and archive date are also displayed.

 When you archive a node, it and all of its dependent objects will be removed from the related network map of a project, will become inactive, and will not be searchable in the Search view.